This policy and the associated procedure set out Thrive Homes’ approach to tackling anti-social behaviour (ASB).

-Reviewed by Assitant Director - Customer, Thrive's Customer Working Group and Business Performance Group.
+Reviewed by Assistant Director - Customer and Thrive's Customer Working Group.

 ‘Anti-Social Behaviour’ (ASB) can take many forms, ranging from noise nuisance, criminal damage, verbal abuse and other types of criminality.
 This policy establishes Thrive Homes role in tackling ASB.
 It covers issues of ASB, harassment, domestic abuse and hate crime and unless stated otherwise, it uses the term ASB to incorporate all of these acts.

 We recognise that ASB can have a very disruptive effect on neighbourhoods and communities and does not just affect those who are directly involved in the situation.
 We take ASB seriously and aim to balance enforcement action and intervention with prevention.
-We adopt a supportive approach when dealing with victims, witnesses and alleged perpetrators, and will be flexible in our approach to managing incidents, working in partnership with both internal and external partners to tackle it.
+We adopt a supportive approach when dealing with victims (including domestic abuse survivors), witnesses and alleged perpetrators, and will be flexible in our approach to manage incidents, working in partnership with both internal and external partners to tackle the issues.

 We believe that everyone has the right to their chosen lifestyle providing this does not breach the terms and conditions of any tenancy agreement or lease and/or affect the quality of life of others.
 This necessitates a degree of tolerance of, and respect for the requirements and needs of other people, and we will promote this to customers when responding to their concerns.